If you have suffered a

 Finally, the future impact of your injury is taken into account.
 If you do not fully recover from your injury and in turn experience chronic pain, or what lawyers refer to as, ”residual pain” the insurance company will often compensate you more.
-In order to prove residual pain, it must be indicated in your medical records that your doctor believes you will continue to experience pain following the termination of treatment.
+In order to prove residual pain, it must be indicated in your medical records that your doctor believes you will continue to experience residual pain following the termination of treatment.
 For example, herniated or ruptured discs in the back or neck area often do not heal completely, so an insurance company adjuster will often offer more compensation for this residual pain and suffering than that of a less severe injury.

 Can I Recover For Mental Anguish?

 - PTSD: Post traumatic stress disorder is an anxiety condition that develops after a traumatic event.